Dev-Mewadia/vehicle_count_Estimation/README.md

 ## 📊 Results
 - **Processing Speed**: The system processes at ~15 FPS on standard hardware.
-- **Speed Accuracy**: The speed estimation has an accuracy of approximately 90%, depending on the calibration and quality of the video input.

 - **Vehicle Count**: The number of vehicles detected is dynamically displayed on the processed frames.
 - **Real-Time Feedback**: Bounding boxes are displayed around detected vehicles, and their speed is annotated in real-time.